 Compared with the 1 April 2022 Energy Price Cap, this is how your new rates compare…

-- From 1 April 2022, households with average energy usage, paying by monthly direct debit, will see their energy bills increase by £693 to £1,971.
-That’s up a massive 54%.
-The increase will add an extra £58 per month to the energy bill of a household with average energy usage.
+- From 1 October 2022, households with average energy usage, paying by monthly direct debit, will see their energy bills increase by another £529 to £2,500.

 How will EDF Energy Standard Variable Tariff customers be affected?

-EDF Energy has now announced details of their new Standard (Variable) tariff rates effective 1 April 2022.
-As expected, they have priced to the maximum allowed by the energy price cap.
+EDF Energy has announced details of their new Standard (Variable) tariff rates effective 1 October 2022.
+They have priced to the maximum level allowed by the energy price guarantee.

-The price change has been updated on our website.
+These price changes have been updated on our website.

-This increase will affect the majority of EDF Energy’s customers most of whom are now on the Standard Variable Tariff.
+This increase will affect the majority of EDF Energy’s customers (we estimate 90%+) most of whom are now on the Standard Variable Tariff.